SAR 21: History

+On February 19, 2024, the Next Generation SAR (Singapore Assault Rifle) was unveiled by ST Engineering at the Singapore Airshow 2024 event.

 Design

 The SAR 21's furniture is made of a rugged, high impact polymer, much of the manufacturing is done utilising CNC machines, with ultrasonic welding for the steel-reinforced receiver halves and the gun barrel being cold hammer forged.
 It has a long stroke gas system and a two-lug Stoner-style bolt, boasting high reliability.
 The translucent magazine allows precise assessment of its current ammo load.

 The SAR 21 has a built-in Laser Aiming Device (powered by a single "AA-size" battery) which has a 5 position switch that emits a visible or infrared beam at high or low power.
 It can be set to a steady beam or a momentary beam that is triggered by a pressure switch activated with the user's left thumb.
 The rifle incorporates various patented safety features, such as a Kevlar cheek plate and a high pressure vent that protects the shooter in the event of a chamber explosion or catastrophic failure.

 The integral 1.5x optical scope that is built into its carrying handle aids in target acquisition, particularly under low light conditions.
 The scope is factory-zeroed, and requires minimal further zeroing to suit different users, shortening non-training range time.